Coronavirus: Could this drug be the treatment we're looking for?

 However, Dr. Summers restrained from jumping to conclusions until the full research dataset is published and expressed faith in the NIHR.

-Globally, the coronavirus has afflicted over 15 million and led to the deaths of 6.23 lakh people, according to the Johns Hopkins University tracker.
+Globally, the coronavirus has afflicted over 15 million (1.5 crore) and led to the deaths of 6.23 lakh people, according to the Johns Hopkins University tracker.

 India's total cases include 4,26,167 active infections while the death toll in the outbreak is 29,861.